msoroush/FreeEnergy/README.md

 4. [alchemlyb](https://github.com/msoroush/alchemlyb) for analysis the results.

 ## What does it do?
 The `build.sh` will pack the box with defined solvent, generate PDB and PSF file for solvent and solute.
 It creates directory for each solvent.
 Inside each solvent directory, it creates `EQ` direcotry for NVT and NPT equilibration simulation.
-Then it creates `TI` direcotry and inside that create separate `state_0, state_1, ...` directory.
+Then it creates `TI_` direcotry for each replica and inside that create separate `state_0, state_1, ...` directory.
 ```
 Solvent
 |___________ build